 Posted on: Thursday, November 02, 2006

-Janice Kerbel's 'Dead Star' project is currently on view at Moderna Museet in Stockholm until December 31, 2006.
+Janice Kerbel's 'Dead Star' project is on view at Moderna Museet until December 31, 2006.

-Image at top is of an abandoned military barracks and base in Wendover, Utah (Abigail Doan, 2005)
+Top image is of an abandoned military barracks in Wendover, Utah (Abigail Doan, 2005)